-Deferred compensation plan expense was a loss of \$7.2 million in 2012 compared to a loss of \$43.2 million in 2011 and a gain of \$10.2 million in 2010.
+Deferred compensation plan expense was \$55.3 million in 2013 compared to \$7.2 million in 2012 and \$43.2 million in 2011.
+Our stock price increased to \$84.31 at December 31, 2013 compared to \$62.83 at December 31, 2012.
 Our stock price increased to \$62.83 at December 31, 2012 compared to \$61.94 at December 31, 2011.
-Our stock price increased to \$61.94 at December 31, 2011 compared to \$44.98 at December 31, 2010.
 This non-cash item relates to the increase or decrease in value of the liability associated with our common stock that is vested and held in our deferred compensation plan.
 The deferred compensation liability is adjusted to fair value by a charge or a credit to deferred compensation plan expense.
+Common shares are placed in the deferred compensation plan when granted.

-Loss on early extinguishment of debt was \$11.1 million in 2012 compared to \$18.6 million in 2011 and \$5.4 million in 2010.
+Loss on early extinguishment of debt was \$12.3 million in 2013 compared to \$11.1 million in 2012 and \$18.6 million in 2011.
+In May 2013, we redeemed all of our \$250.0 million aggregate principal amount of our 7.25% senior subordinated notes due 2018 at 103.625% of par and we recorded a loss on extinguishment of debt of \$12.3 million which includes a call premium and the expensing of related deferred financing costs on the repurchased debt.
 In December 2012, we redeemed our 7.5% senior subordinated notes due 2017 at a redemption price equal to 103.75%.
 We recorded a loss on extinguishment of debt of \$11.1 million including call premium costs of \$9.4 million and expensing of related deferred financing costs on the redeemed debt.
 In May and June 2011, we purchased or redeemed our 6.375% senior subordinated notes due 2015 at a price equal to 102.31% and we purchased or redeemed our 7.5% senior subordinated notes due 2016 at a price equal to 103.95%.
-We recorded a loss on extinguishment of debt of \$13.3 million and expensing of related deferred financing costs on the repurchased debt.
-In August 2010, we redeemed our 7.375% senior subordinated notes due 2013 at a redemption price equal to 101.229%.
-We recorded a loss on extinguishment of debt of \$5.4 million, which includes call premium costs of \$2.5 million and expensing of related deferred financing costs on the redeemed debt.
+We recorded a loss on early extinguishment of debt of \$18.6 million, which includes a call premium and other consideration of \$13.3 million and expensing of related deferred financing costs on the repurchased debt.

-Impairment of proved properties decreased to \$35.6 million in 2012 compared to \$38.7 million in 2011 and \$6.5 million in 2010.
-The year ended 2012 includes a \$31.1 million impairment related to our Mississippi properties, \$3.2 million related to our remaining North Texas assets and \$1.3 million related to surface acreage, also in North Texas.
-The year ended 2011 includes a \$31.2 million impairment related to our East Texas properties and \$7.5 million related to our Gulf Coast onshore properties.
+Impairment of proved properties decreased to \$7.8 million in 2013 compared to \$35.6 million in 2012 and \$38.7 million in 2011.
+The year ended December 31, 2013 includes \$7.0 million impairment related to certain South Texas wells.
+The year ended December 31, 2013 also includes \$741,000 impairment expense related to surface acreage in North Texas.
+The year ended 2012 includes \$31.1 million impairment related to our properties in Mississippi, \$3.2 million related to our remaining North Texas assets and \$1.3 million related to surface acreage, also in North Texas.
+The year ended 2011 includes \$31.2 million impairment related to our East Texas properties and \$7.5 million related to our Gulf Coast onshore properties.
 Our analysis of these properties determined that undiscounted cash flows were less than their carrying value.
 We compared the carrying value to estimated fair value and recognized an impairment charge.
 These assets were evaluated for impairment due to declining reserves and natural gas prices and, in the case of certain of our North Texas and East Texas properties, the possibility of a sale.
-The year ended 2010 includes a \$6.5 million impairment related to our onshore Gulf Coast properties.
-In 2010, these assets were reviewed for impairment due to declining reserves.